Table of Contents

 Relationships of the isthmus of the thyroid gland

-The isthmus is related posteriorly to the tracheal C-shaped rings, the cricothyroid membrane superiorly, bifurcation of the trachea inferiorly, and to the strap muscles and the deep cervical fascia anteriorly.
+The isthmus is related posteriorly to the cricoid cartilage, and the first and second tracheal rings, the cricothyroid membrane superiorly and to the strap muscles and the deep cervical fascia anteriorly and inferiorly.

 Supply and Drainage System of the Thyroid Gland